-(Marl k One) QUARTERLY REPORT PURSUAN 1934 T TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For th e quarterly period ended August 2 OR 27, 2022 TRANSITION REPORT PURSUAN' 1934 Γ TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF nsition period from T Commission File Number: 0-1290 o 06 Richards Electroni ON ELECTRO ame of registrant as specified in it , Delaware (State or other jurisdiction of incorporation or organization) 36-2096643 (I.R.S.
-Employer Identification No.) (A OW267 Keslinger Road, P.O.
-Box 3 LaFox, Illinois 60147-0393 Address of principal executive office ces) phone number, including area coo ties registered pursuant to Section 12(b) of Title of each class Common stock, \$0.05 Par Value Trading Symbol(s) RELL Name of each exchange on which reging NASDAQ Global Select Market Securities s registered pursuant to Section 12(g) of the e Act: None Act of te by check mark whether the registrant (1) h 1934 during the preceding 12 months (or for t to such filing requirements for the past 90 d such shorter period that the registrant Rule 4 te by check mark whether the registrant has s .05 of Regulation S-T (§232.405 of this chapt ed to submit such files). ⊠ Yes □ No compa te by check mark whether the registrant is a lany or an emerging growth company.
-See the emerging growth company" in Rule 12b-2 of definitions of "large accelerated filer' Non-A Accelerated Filer Accelerated Filer In Ing Growth Company Accelerated Filer Smaller Reporting Company $\boxtimes$ merging growth company, indicate by check ny new or revised financial accounting standa plying Indica te by check mark whether the registrant is a s hell company (as defined in Rule 12b -2 of the Exchange Act). ☐ Yes ⊠ No October 4, 2022, there were outstanding 11,8 non Stock, \$0.05 par value, which are convert }
+FORM 10-Q (Mark One) $\boxtimes$ QUARTERLY REPORT PURSUAN 1934 NT TO SECTION 13 OR 15(d) OF THI E SECURITIES EXCHANGE ACT OF For the e quarterly period ended November 26, OR 2022 TRANSITION REPORT PURSUAN 1934 NT TO SECTION 13 OR 15(d) OF THI E SECURITIES EXCHANGE ACT OF For the transition period from Commission File Number: 0-12906 То Richardso Electronic ON ELECTRO (Exact name of registrant as specified in its ch arter) Delaware (State or other jurisdiction of incorporation or organization) 36-2096643 (I.R.S.
+Employer Identification No.) 10W267 Keslinger Road, P.O.
+Box 393 LaFox, Illinois 60147-0393 Address of principal executive offices) Registrant's tel ephone number, including area code: ( 630) 208-2200 Secur rities registered pursuant to Section 12(b) of the Act: Title of each class Common stock, \$0.05 Par Value Trading Symbol(s) RELL Name of each exchange on which registered NASDAQ Global Select Market Securiti es registered pursuant to Section 12(g) of the Act: None Act of 1 or such shorter period that the registrant was ection 13 or 15(d) of the Securities Exchange required to file such reports), and (2) has been Rule 40 Oata File required to be submitted pursuant to such shorter period that the registrant was compar by check mark whether the registrant is a y or an emerging growth company.
+See the erging growth company" in Rule 12b-2 or a non-accelerated filer, a smaller reporting scelerated filer", "smaller reporting company" Non-A accelerated Filer Accelerated Filer Smaller Reporting Company c mark if the registrant has elected not to us lards provided pursuant to Section 13(a) of e the extended transition period for complying the Exchange Act. $\square$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). ☐ Yes 🗵 No nuary 3, 2023, there were outstanding 12, on Stock, \$0.05 par value, which are conve 022,371 shares of Common Stock, \$0.05 partible into Common Stock of the registrant of